-Bird Watching Tips: It’s Summer… Where Did the Birds Go?
+Birdwatching Tips: It’s Summer… Where Did the Birds Go?

 By Jessie Barry and Marc DevokaitisJune 1, 2021

-Originally posted July 2013; updated August 2018.
+Originally posted July 2013; updated May 2021.

 In the dog days of summer, birds seem to disappear—the dawn chorus wanes and an odd silence takes hold in woodlands.
 Many birds look bedraggled, no longer sporting their bright breeding colors.
 A lot of birders hang up their binoculars until fall migration.
-But there’s no reason to stop birding.
-The birds are still there, they’re just keeping a low profile, because they’re replacing their feathers.
+(July and August are typically the two lowest months for eBird checklist submissions.)

 Groups of birds employ different strategies to fit molt into their annual schedule.
-Most eastern songbirds, including Chestnut-sided Warbler, Baltimore Oriole, and Indigo Bunting, begin replacing their flight and body feathers shortly after their young fledge.
+Most of eastern North America’s songbirds, including Chestnut-sided Warbler, Baltimore Oriole, and Indigo Bunting, begin replacing their flight and body feathers shortly after their young fledge.
 They tend to undergo this complete molt on or near their breeding grounds, migrating south after they have a new set of feathers.

 With an appreciation of molting, you’ll see that a motley looking bird in late summer is really another incredible stage of a bird’s life cycle.
 And you’ll appreciate how birds prepare for the long journeys of their fall migration.

 Available for everyone,